autocontracts/permissioned-blocks/whitepaper.md

 ## Smart Contract Model

+A smart contract's state is modified by sending function input parameters as a transaction message to the network.
+The transaction is validated by network, and upon network consensus, the new contract state becomes a permanent part of the blockchain.
+The deterministic output, that is a result of this state transition, is then obtained by quering the smart contract.

-A very simple model of a smart contract can be shown as having a set of functions with internal state.
+We can model the smart contract as a state machine that has a set of functions that modify the internal state and produce deterministic outputs.

 <p align="center">
 <img src="/images/smart-contract-model.png">